aldosimon/aldosimon.github.io/_posts/2019-11-07-into-the-breach.md

 ---
 #####intro

-Around one year back, [this site](aldosimon.com) was breached.
+around one year back, [this site](aldosimon.com) was breached.
 This is the second time it happened.
 The first time was through [remote file inclusion](https://www.imperva.com/learn/application-security/rfi-remote-file-inclusion/).
 I wrote my own 'so called' blog cms, which is immensely simple, but had a built in feature of remote file inclusion.

 #####what happened